Amber Fort: Early history

-The Amber Fort were originally built by Raja Man Singh.
-Jai Singh I expanded it.
-Improvements and additions were done successive rulers over the next 150 years, until the Kachwahas shifted their capital to Jaipur during the time of Sawai Jai Singh II, in 1727.
-Amer was known in the medieval period as Dhundar (meaning attributed to a sacrificial mount in the western frontiers) and ruled by the Kachwahas from the 11th century onwards – between 1037 and 1727 AD, till the capital was moved from Amer to Jaipur.
+The Amber Fort was originally built by Raja Man Singh.
+Jai Singh I expanded it in the early 1600's.
+Improvements and additions were made by successive rulers over the next 150 years, until the Kachwahas shifted their capital to Jaipur during the time of Sawai Jai Singh II, in 1727.

+In the medieval period, Amer was known as Dhundar (meaning attributed to a sacrificial mount in the western frontiers) and ruled by the Kachwahas from the 11th century onwards – between 1037 and 1727 AD, until the capital was moved from Amer to Jaipur.
 The history of Amer is indelibly linked to these rulers as they founded their empire at Amer.

 Layout

 The Palace is divided into six separate but main sections each with its own entry gate and courtyard.
 The main entry is through the Suraj Pol (Sun Gate) which leads to the first main courtyard.
 This was the place where armies would hold victory parades with their war bounty on their return from battles, which were also witnessed by the Royal family's womenfolk through the latticed windows.
 This gate was built exclusively and was provided with guards as it was the main entry into the palace.
 It faced east towards the rising sun, hence the name.
 Royal cavalcades and dignitaries entered the palace through this gate.

 Jaleb Chowk is an Arabic phrase meaning a place for soldiers to assemble.
 This is one of the four courtyards of Amer Palace, which was built during Sawai Jai Singh's reign (1693–1743 AD).
 Maharaja's personal bodyguards held parades here under the command of the army commander or Fauj Bakshi.
 The Maharaja used to inspect the guards contingent.
 Adjacent to the courtyard were the horse stables, with the upper-level rooms occupied by the guards.